Preparing for your first visit

 How do I schedule an appointment?

-When your physician gives you a referral for therapy, simply call a ReVital Cancer Rehabilitation clinic location for an appointment.
+When your physician gives you a referral for therapy, simply call a ReVital Cancer Rehabilitation program location for an appointment.
 Our staff will collect all the necessary information needed to assist you with an appointment.

 Can I go directly to cancer rehabilitation without a doctor's prescription?